ml-stat-Sustech/TorchCP/README.md

 </div>

-TorchCP is a Python toolbox for conformal prediction research on deep learning models, using PyTorch with strong GPU acceleration.
-Specifically, this toolbox has implemented serveral representative methods (including posthoc and training methods) for many tasks of conformal prediction, including: Classification, Regression, Node Classification, and LLM.
+TorchCP is a Python toolbox for conformal prediction research on deep learning models, built on the PyTorch Library with strong GPU acceleration.
+In the toolbox, we implement representative methods (including posthoc and training methods) for many tasks of conformal prediction, including: Classification, Regression, Graph Node Classification, and LLM.
 We build the basic framework of TorchCP based on [`AdverTorch`](https://github.com/BorealisAI/advertorch/tree/master).
 This codebase is still under construction and maintained by [`Hongxin Wei`](https://hongxin001.github.io/)'s research group at SUSTech.
 Comments, issues, contributions, and collaborations are all welcomed!